 - Getting from Here to There: Social Movements and Community Organizing

 - Reconstructive Vision: Reclaiming Utopia

-Instructors: Dan Chodorkoff, Chaia Heller, Brian Tokar, Kali Akuno, Peter Staudenmaier, Blair Taylor, Grace Gershuny, Mason Herson-Hord, and Brooke Lehman.
+Instructors: Dan Chodorkoff, Chaia Heller, Brian Tokar, Kali Akuno, Yvonne Yen Liu, Peter Staudenmaier, Blair Taylor, Grace Gershuny, Mason Herson-Hord, and Brooke Lehman.